Head to head

 n8n wins

 Cloud-only.
-No Docker, no server, no maintenance — always on.
+No Docker, no servers, no upgrades, always on.

 Native document and knowledge storage